modeckimellett/bedrock/src/site/markdown/tag-library.md

 Attribute | Required | Description
 :---------|:---------|:-----------
 propertyName | false | Name of property containing the description to display.
-Defaults to "jcr:description". suffix | false | Value to append after the description property value.
+Defaults to `jcr:description`. suffix | false | Value to append after the description property value.

     <head>